stollander33/docs/docs/developers/developer_guide.md

 For each service base models are provided to describe a User/Role approach to authentication.

-## Asynchrounous tasks
+### Asynchronous tasks

-Celery tasks can be easily activated to be able to launch and control from any endpoint async tasks.
+Celery tasks can be easily activated to be able to launch and control from any endpoint asynchronous tasks.
 Tasks can be monitored directly from endpoints or from the `flower` UI.
 Tasks can save progress, return status, send emails.

-## Unittests
+### Unit tests

 `py.tests` is supported by default.
-A unittest is a class in a separated `tests` folder, where you extend the existing base class from where you inherit methods to authenticate and handle tokens.
+A unit test is a class in a separated `tests` folder, where you extend the existing base class from where you inherit methods to authenticate and handle tokens.

-# Frontend framework
+### Frontend framework

 `Angular` is already integrated as base framework for the frontend part.
 The base authentication (profile, change password, reset password, session lists, JWT tokens) endpoints are already tested inside the base TS code.